 New Lucky Claypot Rice

-Helmed by Chong Yee Hong, who first opened his shop in 1979, New Lucky Claypot Rice at Holland Drive Market makes for a great meal outing with a group of friends: the stall’s signature is a hearty, charcoal fried rice dish (well, pot) of chicken, salted fish and Chinese sausage, that can feed up to four diners.
-The pots are lovingly cooked over charcoal for 45 minutes, a sure sign that good things come to those who wait!
+Helmed by Chong Yee Hong, who first opened his shop in 1979, New Lucky Claypot Rice at Holland Drive Market makes for a great meal outing with a group of friends.
+The stall’s signature is a hearty, charcoal fried rice claypot consisting of chicken, salted fish and Chinese sausage, that can feed up to four diners.
+The claypots are lovingly cooked over charcoal for 45 minutes, and good things come to those who wait!